IIT JAM result 2019 declared, check now

 IIT JAM Result 2019: Steps to Check

-- Visit the official site of IIT JAM at jam.iitkgp.ac.in.
+- Visit the official site of IIT JAM at jam.iitkgp.ac.in

-- Click on the JAM 2019 Result link available on the homepage.
+- Click on the JAM 2019 Result link available on the homepage

-- A new page will open where candidates will have to enter the enrolment number and password and submit.
+- A new page will open where candidates will have to enter the enrolment number and password and submit

-- Your result will be available on your screen.
+- Your result will be available on your screen

 - Download the result